core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 #### New Security Context for the Group {#new-sec-context}

 The Group Manager may establish a new Security Context for the group (see {{sec-group-key-management}}).
 The Group Manager does not necessarily establish a new Security Context for the group if one member has an outdated Security Context (see {{new-sender-id}}), unless that was already planned or required for other reasons.

-All endpoints in the group need to acquire new Security Context parameters from the Group Manager.
+All the group members need to acquire new Security Context parameters from the Group Manager.
+Having acquired new Security Context parameters, each group member performs the following actions.

-Having acquired new Security Context parameters, each member can re-derive the keying material stored in its Sender Context and Recipient Contexts (see {{ssec-sender-recipient-context}}).
+* It re-derives the keying material stored in its Sender Context and Recipient Contexts (see {{ssec-sender-recipient-context}}).
 The Master Salt used for the re-derivations is the updated Master Salt parameter if provided by the Group Manager, or the empty byte string otherwise.

-Unless otherwise specified by the application, a group member does not reset the Sender Sequence Number in its Sender Context, and does not reset the Replay Windows in its Recipient Contexts.
+* It resets to 0 its Sender Sequence Number in its Sender Context.

+* It re-initializes its Replay Windows in its Recipient Contexts.

+* It resets to 0 the sequence number of each ongoing observation where it is an observer client and that it wants to keep active.

 From then on, each group member MUST use its latest installed Sender Context to protect outgoing messages.

 The distribution of a new Gid and Master Secret may result in temporarily misaligned Security Contexts among group members.
 In particular, this may result in a group member not being able to process messages received right after a new Gid and Master Secret have been distributed.
 A discussion on practical consequences and possible ways to address them, as well as on how to handle the old Security Context, is provided in {{ssec-key-rotation}}.